Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to validate the robustness and generalization ability of the proposed Test-time Adaptive Hierarchical Co-enhanced Denoising Network (TAHCD) under multimodal noise.
-Experimental Setups are first introduced in Sec. \ref{sec:exp-set}.
-Comparisons with state-of-the-art methods and ablation studies are then presented in Secs. \ref{sec:comp-sota} and \ref{sec:abl-study}, respectively.
-Discussions on different model components, together with parameter analyses and additional investigations, are detailed in Secs. \ref{sec:dis-assa}–\ref{sec:pa}.
+In this section, we conduct extensive experiments on four datasets to evaluate the robustness and generalization of the proposed Test-time Adaptive Hierarchical Co-enhanced Denoising Network (TAHCD) under multimodal noise, comparing it with eight representative reliable multimodal learning methods for low-quality data.